-The paraprofessional staff includes a total of 52 resident advisors and one residential manager.
-The resident advisors are upperclass students who are trained as counselors, limit-setters, program developers and resource persons, who provide valuable leadership within the residential community.
+The paraprofessional staff includes a total of 57 resident advisors and one residential manager.
+The resident advisors are upperclass students who are trained as counselors, limit-setters, program developers and resource persons, who provide valuable leader-ship within the residential community.
 The residential manager is also an upperclass student who works in the Farmhouse apartment facility on campus in an administrative role as a liaison to the Office of Residential Life and the Physical Plant.

 Services for Students with Disabilities -Hamilton College is committed to providing equal opportunity and access to qualified students with physical, mental or learning disabilities.
-Although the College does not have a specialized program for students with disabilities, the associate dean of students (academic) will coordinate individualized accommodations and support services for any student who needs them.
+Although the College does not have a specialized program for students with disabilities, the Dean of Students Office will coordinate individual-ized accommodations and support services for any student who needs them.
 In addition, support services such as the Reading/Writing Center, the Study Skills Center and the Quantitative Literacy Center are available to all students.

-Students seeking special arrangements due to a disability should provide the associate dean with a recent evaluation conducted by a specialist in the appropriate field.
+Students seeking special arrangements due to a disability should provide the dean with a recent evaluation conducted by a specialist in the appropriate field.
 It should include a diagnosis of a disabling condition and recommend accommodations.
-Using this information, in consultation with the student, his or her professors and, if necessary, other qualified experts, the associate dean will help the student to develop a system of support services that are appropriate to the student's needs.
+Using this information, in consultation with the student, his or her professors and, if necessary, other qualified experts, the dean will help the student to develop a system of support services that are appropriate to the student's needs.
 Requests for special arrangements should be made well in advance of the time they will be needed.
-Questions about services may be directed to the associate dean of students (academic) at 859-4600 or the compliance officer for the Americans with Disabilities Act at 859-4305.
+Questions about services may be directed to the Dean of Students Office at 859-4022.